 Koide: I had anticipated internet advertising spending surpassing television, so it wasn't a major surprise.
 However, what we advertisers should carefully consider here is not getting overly fixated on the advertising statistics showing which medium overtook the other.

-What matters is consistently returning to a "media-neutral" perspective: utilizing the most suitable media to effectively promote products and services.
-Sometimes internet advertising is optimal, while other times TV commercials or newspaper inserts deliver the greatest impact.
+What's crucial is always returning to a "media-neutral" perspective: utilizing the most suitable media to effectively promote products and services.
+Sometimes internet advertising is optimal, while other times TV commercials or newspaper inserts deliver the best results.

 Oku: Each medium has its own role, right?
 As Mr. Koide mentioned, it's crucial to skillfully utilize television, radio, newspapers, magazines, and the internet from a media-neutral standpoint.